krishnan-tech/SIIM-ACR-Pneumothorax-Segmentation-ML-KAGGLE/Readme.md

 !kaggle competitions download -p "./pneumothorax/" -c siim-acr-pneumothorax-segmentation !unzip './pneumothorax/stage_2_train.csv.zip' -d './pneumothorax/'
 # you have to make account to google cloud and required credientials then download png images,
-# If you don't want to do that download this datasets I found on internet which original dataset.
+# If you don't want to do that download this datasets I found on internet with original dataset.
 !kaggle datasets download -p './data' -d abhishek/siim-png-images !unzip './data/siim-png-images.zip' -d './data'
 # other extra, but same dataset, I found on internet.